varuogm/Varuog/pages/posts/FriendsReunion.md

 ## conclusion

 It was a memorable trip .we returned back without darshan ps: its another long story.
-The talks that were missing for so long did happen and i feel good.ye hardik and angoor bhi sahi ho jaye then we' go for another cool trip
+The talks that were missing for so long did happen and i feel good.ye hardik and angoor bhi sahi ho jaye then we' go for another cool trip.